| White-fronted Beeeater with tasty snack (Simon du Plessis) Water Breeding This is where the

 on the feeder in a bucket where they cannot crawl away.
 And then sit back and

 watch who will come and help themselves to an easy meal.
+These are just a few

 ideas.
 By using your own initiative and using the literature available you will